nah4real/ETHUSD-graph/README.md

 # ETHUSD-graph
-This is a graph coded with chart.js using a csv file
+This is a graph coded with chart.js with data fetched from a csv file